M5ez/M5ez/README.md

     pinVal = analogRead(_pin);
 ```

 Now recompile and the problem is gone.
+It does mean that you cannot use the speaker while  `ez.getButtons()` is checking for button presses.

 ## Themes